 WASHINGTON, D.C. – Last week, the Center for Disease Control and Prevention released a new report, showing that nationwide abortion rates have fallen to their lowest level since before Roe v.
 Wade.
 Abortion rates in Arizona dropped half of a percent during that timeframe.
 Congressman Biggs released the following statement:

 GILBERT, ARIZONA - Congressman Biggs released the following statement to address the current transition at the Consumer Financial Protection Bureau:

 GILBERT, ARIZONA – Congressman Biggs released the following statement on the potential inclusion of a Deferred Action for Childhood Arrivals (DACA) deal in the end-of-year spending bill:

-Washington, D.C. - Today, the House of Representatives passed the FY18 National Defense Authorization Act (NDAA).
-Congressman Biggs voted in favor of the NDAA and issued the following statement:
+WASHINGTON, D.C. - Today, the U.S. House of Representatives passed H.R.
+1, the Tax Cuts and Jobs Act.
+Congressman Biggs voted in favor of this legislation and issued the following statement:

 In The News

 Arizona Rep. Andy Biggs said Saturday he’s ‘bewildered’ by fellow House Republicans not keeping their promises on health care, following their vote Thursday to replace ObamaCare.